Will Ferrell and Rachel McAdams In Netflix’s Wild ’Eurovision’ Trailer

 Will Ferrell in a Fabio wig: that’s an easy sell.
 This film’s directed by David Dobkin (Wedding Crashers) and written by Andrew Steele (SNL, The Jon Stewart Show), so viewers are in good hands.
 That’s especially the case when it comes to miraculously pulling off jokes where Lars and Sigrit mull over whether a bigger ding-dong and a cameltoe might win over judge’s hearts and, ultimately, make Iceland proud.
 Along the way, they must resist the cliché of falling into bed together like Fleetwood Mac… or Simon & Garfunkel?

-Eurovision Song Contest: The Story Of Fire Saga doesn’t have a release date yet, but expect it this summer.
+Eurovision Song Contest: The Story Of Fire Saga arrives on June 26.
 Here’s a hair-filled poster.